-Whether your driving licence needs to be exchanged for a Dutch licence fully depends on the issuing country and the validity of your foreign licence.
+Whether your driving licence needs to be exchanged for a Dutch licence totaly depends on the issuing country and the validity of your foreign licence.
 Please check RDW’s English website for more information.

-Unfortunately, any forms you may have to fill out are in Dutch.
-The helpdesk at the Expat Centre can help you with this.
+Unfortunately, some forms you may have to fill out are in Dutch.
+The helpdesk at the Expat Centre can assist you with this.

-Holders of a foreign driving licence issued by an EU country may drive in the Netherlands for a period of 10 years or (if the licence expires on an earlier date) until the expiry date of the licence.
+In order to drive a car in the Netherlands you must own a valid driving licence and you must be aged 18 or over.
+It is also compulsory to have third party insurance and the vehicle you are driving must be registered.
+If you are a resident of the Netherlands, it is prohibited for you to drive a car which is registered in another country.
+Holders of a foreign driving licence issued by an EU country may drive in the Netherlands for a period of 10 years or (in the case that the licence expires, at an earlier date) until the expiry date of the licence.
 When the foreign driving licence expires, it can be exchanged for a Dutch licence at the Town Hall.

 If you hold a driving licence which was issued in a country outside the EU, you are required to exchange this licence for a Dutch one within six months after registering in the Netherlands.
 For holders of driving licences from certain countries it is compulsory to take a driving test before they receive a Dutch driving licence.